Centrality (CENNZ) Trading Down 7.5% Over Last Week

-Centrality (CENNZ) traded up 2% against the U.S. dollar during the one day period ending at 23:00 PM ET on March 17th.
-In the last week, Centrality has traded 7.5% lower against the U.S. dollar.
-Centrality has a market cap of $138.84 million and approximately $1.80 million worth of Centrality was traded on exchanges in the last day.
-One Centrality coin can currently be purchased for approximately $0.12 or 0.00000277 BTC on exchanges.
+Centrality (CENNZ) traded 2% higher against the US dollar during the one day period ending at 14:00 PM Eastern on March 22nd.
+Centrality has a total market cap of $138.84 million and $1.80 million worth of Centrality was traded on exchanges in the last day.
+One Centrality coin can now be bought for approximately $0.12 or 0.00000277 BTC on popular cryptocurrency exchanges.
+During the last seven days, Centrality has traded down 7.5% against the US dollar.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.